July 30th 1864

 The commander of the Army of the Potomac General Ulysses S Grant was eager to make an attack against Petersburg in order to break through their line.
 General Meade therefore authorized the continuance of the operation, sanctioned it and entrusted that the work would at some point result in forming an important part in the operations around Petersburg.

 At first Meade did not have much confidence that the plan would actually work.
 Meade did not like the location of the mine believing it was in a bad position and that the Confederate line was too strong and the attack would fail.

 After taking a better look at the Confederate defenses in the area and realizing that they were weaker than he initially thought, Meade decided that the assault had a good chance of being successful if carried out properly.

 Battle of the Crater Initial Plan of Attack

-After several weeks of work, the tunnel was finally completed on July 23, 1864.
-It was filled with 8,000 pounds of gunpowder.
-General Burnside was the commander of the Ninth Corps.
+General Burnside was the commander of the Ninth Corps in the Army of the Potomac.
 He had three white divisions and one black division under his command.